mariovor/meta_photo/README.md

 # MetaPhoto
-Move pictures to a new folder, use as name the creation date, a tag, and the original name.
+Copy pictures to a new folder, use as name the creation date, a tag, and the original name.

 ## Required modules
 * exif